clojure-emacs/cider/doc/using_the_repl.md

 #### Pretty printing in the REPL

-Make the REPL always pretty-print the results of your evaluations.
+You can make the REPL always pretty-print the results of your evaluations using <kbd>M-x cider-repl-toggle-pretty-printing</kbd>.

-<kbd>M-x cider-repl-toggle-pretty-printing</kbd>

 To make this behavior the default: